COVID-19: Rockland Won't Enforce New Mask Mandate, Day Says

 - Earlier story - COVID-19: Here Are Penalties In Place, Info On Vax Requirements As NY Mask Mandate Takes Effect

-However, in the Hudson Valley, at least two local health departments will not be monitoring mask-wearing, with both Rockland County Executive Ed Day and Dutchess County Executive Marc Molinaro announcing publicly that they will not be enforcing the mandate.
+However, in the Hudson Valley, at least two local health departments will not be monitoring mask-wearing, with both Rockland County Executive Ed Day, Dutchess County Exec Marc Molinaro, and Putnam County Exec MaryEllen Odell announcing publicly that they will not be enforcing the mandate.

 Madison, Niagara, and Rensselaer counties have also announced that they will not be enforcing the mandate.